 One of my first practical changes is to increase the budget for fencing around our estates to tackle the backlog of damage and repairs needed.’

 Richard lives on Newmarket Road, in Abbey.
-He has been in Cambridge for ten years, having first come to the city to study History at Downing College where he graduated in 2007.
-Since then he has worked at the University Library.
+He has lived in Cambridge for over ten years, having first come to the city to study History at Downing College where he graduated in 2007.
+Since then he has worked at the University Library and for Daniel Zeichner MP.
 He was elected as Abbey City Councillor in 2012.

-Cllr Peter Roberts - Executive Cllr for Environment, Waste and Health (Abbey)
+Cllr Anna Smith - Executive Cllr for Streets and Open Spaces

 Cllr Kevin Blencowe, Executive Cllr for Planning Policy and Transport (Petersfield)

 Kevin has been a Cambridge resident for over 30 years, since arriving in 1982 to study.
-He has lived and worked in the city ever since, including 19 years serving as a Petersfield city councillor.
+He has lived and worked in the city ever since, including over 20 years serving as a Petersfield city councillor.

 He has been Labour’s lead councillor on planning for over a decade, and has a practical ‘can-do’ approach and a keen sense of fairness, particularly when it comes to planning decisions and policy.